 Hello & Welcome...

 Hello and welcome to Kay's Art of Millinery website and designer page.
-This website is one of four I am attempting to connect together.
-The products are from Hats of Distinction, Buckram Hat Frames, and FOSSHAPE (R) Hat Frames.
+This website is one of four, the products are from Hats of Distinction, Buckram Hat Frames, and FOSSHAPE (R) Hat Frames.

 Currently, I do not have a brick and mortar location, however, there was a time years ago when I was the proud owner of two stores.
 Currently, my products are primarily sold on this website and at conferences and conventions.

 Those who have been following me a while now I have been making hats many years.
 Some know me because you purchased buckram and FOSSHAPE® hat frames used to create your own unique hats.
 Others know me because of my past millinery classes and workshops.
 What I am saying is I have been around a while and have met many people interested in millinery; the art of hat making.

 Over the years people often asked how I became interested in the Art of Millinery.
 The answer is Princess Diana inspired me and my first hats consist of a bridal line.
 During those years I used store-bought hat frames.
 Since then I perfected my art and now create all the hat frames used for my designs, as well as those sold through the websites.